 A sentencing hearing is a court proceeding in which a judge imposes penalties upon a defendant who has been convicted of a crime.
 The hearing takes place after the defendant has pled guilty or no contest, or has been found guilty at a jury trial or bench trial.
 Both the prosecutor and the defense may present evidence and arguments relevant to the issue of sentencing.

-This opportunity is what's known as a sentencing hearing.
-At a California sentencing hearing, the defense presents mitigating circumstances as to why the punishment and penalties should be minimized.
+At a sentencing hearing in California, the defense presents mitigating circumstances as to why the punishment and penalties should be minimized.
 Conversely, the prosecution presents aggravating circumstances to demonstrate why the sentence should be harsh.

 Below, our California criminal defense attorneys2 address the following: